LCOGT/banzai/docs/index.rst

 The test is considered failed if the offset is above 300", and a warning is provided if it is above 30".

-Master Calibration Comparison
+Super Calibration Comparison
 =============================

-When a calibration frame is processed by BANZAI, it can be compared to the temporally nearest previous master to check for significant variations, which can serve as an alert for e.g. major issues with the camera.
+When a calibration frame is processed by BANZAI, it can be compared to the temporally nearest previous super to check for significant variations, which can serve as an alert for e.g. major issues with the camera.
-Since this check also discards frames found to deviate significantly, it prevents the creation of bad master frames that can cause problems as they are propagated through the pipeline and used for the reduction of science data.
+Since this check also discards frames found to deviate significantly, it prevents the creation of bad super frames that can cause problems as they are propagated through the pipeline and used for the reduction of science data.

 The algorithm works as follows.
 After some preprocessing that depends on the calibration type,